“He wasn’t afraid of me…That was his first mistake.”

 Filed Under: A stress ball shaped like balls.

 You’ll have to excuse me – I’m coming off of a conversation today where I learned some very disturbing things about two friends of a friend who are both going through new separations from their husbands.
-When I tell you both of these ladies are being fucking abused and mistreated by pieces of TRASH – ugh.
+When I tell you both of these ladies are being emotionally abused and mistreated by pieces of TRASH – ugh.
 So anyway, my feminist rage is absolutely chaotic at the moment and that might come out in this review.

 Why?
 Because this novel is a dark, feminist revenge fantasy and it was amazing.